tweag/nickel/doc/manual/syntax.md

 A record literal is a record type if:

-- No field has a defined value: there are only fields without a definition.
+- No field has a defined value: there are only fields without definition.
 - Each field has exactly one type annotation
 - Each field doesn't have any other metadata attached (see [Metadata](#metadata))

-- The record literal might have a record tail, written as `{ <fields> ; <tail> }`.
-The tail appears at the end of the field declarations and is preceded by `;`. `<tail>` must be a valid identifier.
+If these properties are satisfied, a record literal is considered to be a record type by the typechecker.

-If the above properties are satisfied, a record literal is considered to be a record type by the typechecker.
+A record literal which is to be interpreted as a record type may have a *record tail*.
+A tail is written like `{ <fields> ; <tail> }`.
+It appears at the end of the field declarations and is preceded by `;`.
+The tail `<tail>` itself must be a valid identifier.

 Trying to attach a tail `; tail` to a record literal which isn't a record type is a parse error.

-Examples:
+Here are some examples of record types in Nickel:

 ```text
 > {foo = 1, bar = "foo" } : {foo : Number, bar: String}